TODDLERS (formerly ONES)

 Options for the Two's class include M/W/F, T/Th or 5 days.

 must be 3 by August 31, must have begun potty training by the first day of preschool

 The Three's class is filled with lots of hands-on, creative activities.
 We also tie in some traditional concepts such as letter recognition, numbers, and recognizing their name as well as their classmate's names.
 We help implement strategies for independent conflict resolution.
 We expand their social skills and emphasize independence.
 Our class activities are centered around themes from our curriculum.

 Options for the Three's class include M/W/F, T/Th or 5 days.

 must be 4 by August 31, must be potty-trained by the first day of preschool

-The most important goals of our PreK classroom are for the children to get along well with others and become enthusiastic learners.
+The most important goals of our Four's classroom are for the children to get along well with others and become enthusiastic learners.
 We want the children to become independent, self-confident, curious learners who can work well with others.
 We are teaching them how to learn, not just in preschool, but all through their lives.
 We do this by creating purposeful and productive play experiences that help children grow in all areas.

 Our goals are in 4 areas of development: